selective-php/basepath/README.md

 ## Features

-* Support for Apache and the PHP built-in webserver
+* Support for Apache, Nginx and the PHP built-in webserver
 * Tested
 * No dependencies
 * Very fast